A Message from Nina

 “I want to be in a room full of smart, hard-working people who are facing a challenge and embolden them to keep leveling up, and then give them the tools to handle anything that gets in their way.” ~Nina

-I’m on a mission to help high achievers and ambitious teams take on the tough stuff - rewire fear, reduce stress, and build real resilience that lasts a lifetime.
+I’m on a mission to help high achievers and ambitious teams take on the tough stuff - reduce stress, and build real resilience that lasts a lifetime.

-Along the way, I became obsessed with what helps people thrive through challenge… not just survive it.
-I studied neuroscience, cognitive behavioral therapy, and stoic philosophy.
+Along the way, I became obsessed with what helps people thrive through changes… not just survive it.
+I studied and leaned into neuroscience, cognitive behavioral therapy, and stoic philosophy.
 I researched elite athletes, entrepreneurs and organizations that had highs and lows.
 And I developed a practical, proven framework called THIS Method.
 It’s a science-meets-stoicism approach that helps people rewire their brains under pressure, shift how they think, and show up stronger in every area of life.

 Through my keynotes, I teach driven professionals how to build the kind of resilience that fuels growth, clarity, and sustainable success - without burning out.